LilianDm/UnoGame/README.md

 ##Project Objective

 Features and goals
-* A player vs. AI UNUS simulation (silimar to UNO)
+* A player vs. AI UNUS simulation (similar to UNO)
-* images of what happened
+* images of what happened/what's going on
 * a clear view of the hand
 * a start screen and message
 * an end screen and message